 So let’s talk food now.
 I have been wanting to share this eggplant recipe FOREVER.
 But for some reason I haven’t.
 It seemed too simple, my pictures were never right but for some reason, this is one of those recipes someone is always asking me how to make.
 I’ll be so happy when I can just share this link instead of writing it all out each time.

-I love eggplant (I shared that on a Babble roundup of eggplant recipes post yesterday).
+I love eggplant.
 What I usually do with eggplant is bread it, bake it and freeze it.
 I like to make a big batch at once (because breading stuff is not my favorite thing to do) and having it in the freezer ready to be warmed up comes in so handy.
 I heat it up in my toaster oven (or regular oven) and add it to pasta dishes, sandwiches, salads and of course use it to make Eggplant Parmesan.
 This is a rough recipe, meaning it really depends on how much you are making.
 If you run out of eggs in the breading process, whisk some more…same goes for breadcrumbs.
 What’s important is the method.